 Nursing homes would never sacrifice patient safety for profits.

 This is, perhaps, one of the most significant myths about nursing home care and patient deaths in nursing facilities.
 Generally speaking, for-profit nursing homes do not have the same staffing levels of non-profit facilities, and they tend to have more care deficiencies than non-profit nursing homes.
-According to a peer-reviewed article in the American Journal of Public Health, investor-owned nursing homes had nearly 6 deficiencies per facility.
-This is a deficiency rate that is nearly 47 percent higher than non-profit nursing homes and 43 percent higher than public nursing facilities.
+Research shows that outcomes for residents are significantly worse at private equity-owned nursing homes compared to public nursing homes.

 Contact a Rhode Island Wrongful Death Lawyer

 Family members of elderly nursing home residents have a right to pursue a wrongful death lawsuit in Rhode Island after a nursing home death.
 In Rhode Island, wrongful death claims allow grieving family members to seek compensation for lost income, medical expenses, pain and suffering, and loss of consortium.